Rural Municipality of Biggar No. 347: Biggar & District Regional Park

 Biggar & District Regional Park is a small regional park located about 1 km north of Biggar on Highway 4.
-The park has an 11-site campground and an open area for group camping with two cook shacks.
+The park has an 11-site campground and an open area for group camping that has two cook shacks.
 Just north of the campground is the 9-hole, grass greens golf course.
 Each hole has two spots to tee off from.
+Alongside the golf course the Biggar Trout Pond.
+The pond is stocked regularly with rainbow trout and has a covered fishing bridge.

+Biggar Trout Pond started out as farmland in the 1960s.
+Later, the land was bought for a 9-hole golf course.
+Having some land left, and already having a slough there, the town dug a 5 ft, 200 x 200 m hole in the ground and filled it with water.
+Now it has an island and a fishing bridge.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the RM of Biggar No. 347 had a population of 805 living in 264 of its 307 total private dwellings, a change of from its 2016 population of 798.
 With a land area of 1576.09 km2, it had a population density of in 2021.